adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #25 Set-up Mongod-Atlas so the database is established
     - Create a 'free cluster' after you have created the project and givent it a name.
 The cluster is where the database will actually be stored

+#26 Establish the Network Access to the cluster/database.
+You can limit it to only a certain IP-Address or you can establish to give it access from anywhere.
+Confirm your selection after you make it.